clairefreehafer/peachflix/README.md

 ### Styling

-For simple apps such as this I like to stick with vanilla CSS.
+For simple apps such as this I like to stick with vanilla CSS, in this case a combination of inline style objects and sidecar `.css` files.
 For something more complex I would likely persue a CSS-in-JS option, such as Emotion or styled-components.